How to Provide and Setup Free WiFi to Customers

 Do the math for your business, then compare it with what broadband service levels your ISP offers to find a plan that fits.
 Keep in mind that those numbers may increase over time as your business grows.
 Make sure that you have some padding to account for future growth—and that nobody has ever complained about a WiFi connection being too fast.

-If your equipment and connection are configured properly, but you’re still experiencing issues, you might be dealing with a few bandwidth hogs.
-If that’s the case, consider restricting streaming from specific sites or not allowing peer-to-peer downloading, which is generally done via a content filtering tool.
+If your equipment and connection are configured properly, and you’re still experiencing issues, you might be dealing with a few guests with high bandwidth usage.
+If that’s the case, restricting streaming from specific sites or not allowing peer-to-peer downloading, with a content filtering tool could help.
 This write-up provides a great discussion of how different small business owners in the hospitality industry have approached the problem.

 Remember that these users are still your customers.
 It’s reasonable (and unsurprising) to walk into a business and find YouTube or Netflix blocked for bandwidth reasons.
 However, consider putting some energy into how that is communicated.